Andrey Topunov. Programmed Graphics

-Erarta Museum presents an exhibition of optical objects and kinetic installations based on mathematical formulas and equations
+Erarta Museum presented an exhibition of optical objects and kinetic installations based on mathematical formulas and equations

 Andrey Topunov uses computer graphics to visualise the harmony and beauty of science.
 For more than 30 years, he has been exploring the concept of motion in static 2D graphics.
 He references Vasarely’s op art, William Hogarth’s famous The Analysis of Beauty, and M.C.
 Escher’s metamorphoses.
 He seems totally uninterested in 3D graphics: various image editor engines which fail to require complete involvement deprive the mathematician of joyous co-creation with the machine.